hamaluik/blog.hamaluik.ca/data/Post/2015-11-04-quaternions-as-four-dimensional-complex-numbers.md

 \vec{p}' = q\vec{p}q^{-1}
 $$

 By adding this multiplication in, the resulting `p'` quaternion will be **pure** quaternion, with the complex parts representing the vector `p` rotated by the quaternion `q`.
-There's a catch however: since you effectively multiplied the vector twice (once by `q` and once by the inverse of `q`), the resulting vector gets rotated by `2θ`, meaning to rotate the vector only by `θ`, you need to construct `q` as if it was rotated by `0.5 θ`.
+There's a catch however: since you effectively multiplied the vector twice (once by `q` and once by the inverse of `q`), the resulting vector gets rotated by <code>2θ</code>, meaning to rotate the vector only by <code>θ</code>, you need to construct `q` as if it was rotated by <code>0.5θ</code>.

 #### Constructing a Quaternion as a Rotation

-Remembering the formula for `R(θ)` from before, we can construct a rotation quaternion as such:
+Remembering the formula for <code>R(θ)</code> from before, we can construct a rotation quaternion as such:

 $$
 q(\theta) = \cos(\theta) + \sin(\theta)\hat{i} + \sin(\theta)\hat{j} + \sin(\theta)\hat{k}
 $$

-However, this suffers from the `2θ` issue mentioned above, so we actually want to construct it as so:
+However, this suffers from the <code>2θ</code> issue mentioned above, so we actually want to construct it as so:

 $$
 q\left(\theta\right) = \cos\left(\frac{\theta}{2}\right) + \sin\left(\frac{\theta}{2}\right)\hat{i} + \sin\left(\frac{\theta}{2}\right)\hat{j} + \sin\left(\frac{\theta}{2}\right)\hat{k}